Donor Wall at Carle Health

 A Community with Integrated and Intentional Communication

-An organization with a strong culture of philanthropy has a connected community—not individual silos or departments.
-Many organizations separate donors, foundation staff, physicians, board members, and volunteers, and communication flows to individual silos rather than between groups.
+An organization with a strong culture of philanthropy fosters a truly connected community.
+However, many organizations mistakenly separate their donors, foundation staff, physicians, board members, and volunteers into individual silos.
+Consequently, communication often flows only within these separate groups, rather than freely between them.

-Philanthropy is one of the most effective accelerants to achieve a commonly held vision.
-When members of every stakeholder group commit their resources and time to achieve the vision and explain their reasons, it draws others to join the mission.
+Philanthropy acts as one of the most effective accelerants for achieving a commonly held vision.
+Therefore, when members of every stakeholder group commit their resources and time to achieve that vision, and openly explain their reasons, it naturally draws others to join the mission.

-To do this, all critical stakeholder groups must have the same information about the organization, and this happens through consistent communication.
-Organizations with deeply abiding philanthropic cultures tell their story throughout their organizations:
+To accomplish this, all critical stakeholder groups must possess the same information about the organization.
+Ultimately, this happens through consistent and widespread communication.
+Organizations with deeply abiding philanthropic cultures, for instance, tell their story consistently throughout their entire organization:

 • In buildings and across the campuses.